jyztintan/tp/docs/DeveloperGuide.md

 3. The `FilterCommand` applies the `HousingTypeMatchPredicate` predicate, updating the filtered person list to only include those with a "Condominium" housing type preference.
 4. The UI reflects this filtered list.

-### Sort by Birthday feature

-####  Implementation

-The "Sort by Birthday" feature enables users to sort persons based on their birthday associated with them, if any.
-The core components for this feature are:
-- SortCommand: A command that, when executed, updates the sorted person list based on the predicate.

-#### Example Usage Scenario
-1. User launches the application, and the list of persons is loaded.
-2. User executes `sort`, aiming to sort persons by birthday
-3. LogicManager parses the command into a SortCommand.
-4. The SortCommand is executed, sorting the list based on the predicate.
-5. The UI sorts the persons by birthday, with the next upcoming birthday first, and all persons without birthdays will not show up.

-#### Design considerations:

-Aspect: Matching of remarks

-__Alternative 1 (current choice): Support sort by other days besides Today.__

-Pros: Allows for more flexible searches.

-Cons: May be difficult to understand

 ### Help feature